 In this context, Youtube searches tell us many people are struggling to deal with their problems.
-It tell us this by using a ranking algorithm that’s based on a ranked list of previous searches within the local demographic.
+It tells us this by using a ranking algorithm that’s based on a ranked list of previous searches within the local demographic.

 Across these categories, causes of troubles will vary but often will share the same theme.

 Now, I’d like to propose a radical idea about these categories – that each is related to a lack of Self-assurance.

 Allow me to first open with some empowering statements of Self-assurance to illustrate what it could look like.